- Saturday, October 27, 2018 at 3 pm

 - Q: Does Wichita Grand Opera offer refunds?

-A: Our standing policy is that there are no refunds or exchanges.
-However, our Subscribers are permitted to exchange or upgrade their tickets.
+A: Only season ticket subscribers are permitted to exchange or upgrade their tickets.

 - Q: What if I lose my ticket?

-A: Don’t worry about a thing!
-Simply contact the Box Office at (316) 262-8054 and replacements will be waiting for you at will-call/the ticket window.
+A: Contact the Box Office at (316) 262-8054.
+Replacements will be waiting for you at the Century II Box Office.

 - Q: If I don’t want my tickets mailed out, what are my options?